Sequence Quality Control

 ls -lh C-1_R[12].fastq.gz

-If the files and/or folder are missing, create the folder and/or download the files.
+If the files or folder are missing, create the directory and download the sample files as follows:

 # Go home